AceRB-notabot/KanaShift/README.md

 Internally, ROT500K derives its keystream using **PBKDF2-HMAC-SHA256 with 500,000 iterations**, deliberately making each password-guess attempt computationally expensive.
 Reversal without the correct password is therefore non-trivial, unlike classic substitution ciphers such as ROT13.

-Modern versions introduce a **per-message nonce** to prevent keystream reuse when the same password is used across multiple messages.
+Version 2 introduces a **per-message nonce** to prevent keystream reuse when the same password is used across multiple messages.
 Because this nonce must be stored alongside the transformed text, the scheme is **not strict format-preserving encryption (FPE)** in the cryptographic sense: the full ciphertext is longer than the plaintext.
 The transformed payload itself remains class-preserving and structure-aware.

 KanaShift applies the same core mechanics as PhonoShift with a different visual skin, rendering transformed text using Japanese writing systems (hiragana, katakana, and optionally kanji-like ranges).
 The result is text that looks Japanese while remaining fully reversible with the correct parameters.